theredpea/theredpea.github.io/_posts/2023-10-12-some-csharp-refreshers.markdown

 Javascript calls it "nullish" because Javascript `null` is distinct from Javascript `undfined`, Javascripts "nullish coalescing" operator works in both scenarios (emphasis added):
  > ...when its left-hand side operand is **null or undefined**...

-# Null-Conditional Operator `?.`
+# Null-Conditional Operator `?.` (the "Elvis Operator")
 A variation on the [`.` member access operator](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/member-access-operators)
 It can also be used for index access operator `[...]` becomes `?[...]`

+## Comparison with Javascript
-The C# "null-conditional operator" is calld the ["optional chaining" operator in Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).
+The C# "null-conditional operator" is called the ["optional chaining" operator in Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining).

 Both of the objects short-circuit -- if any object higher in the chain is null, it ignores all subsequent operators.
 In this Javascript example, I don't use the optional chaining operator on `p2` or `p3` because using it on p1 is sufficient.